Monnaz131/odin-chess/README.md

 Tests:
 1. Making a move: Checks to see if moves are correct
 2. Checking: Checks to see if check, stale mate, and check mate works

+Files:
+1. main: Where all calls are made to different classes to play the game
+2. game_logic: Where all methods are to actually play the game
+3. game_intro: Where what will be said to start or load a game
+4. computer_opponent: Where the computer logic will be